AdaCore/gnatstudio/docs/users_guide/main_window.rst

   .. image:: dot_x.png

 * The *generic* category's icon is a diamond.

   .. image:: diamond_x.png

-These basic icons are enhanced with decorators, when appropriate, to indicate compile-time visibility constraints and to distinguish declarations from completions.
+These icons are enhanced with decorations, when appropriate, to indicate compile-time visibility constraints and to distinguish declarations from completions.
 For example, the icons for entity declarations have a small 'S' decorator added, denoting a 'spec'.

-With respect to compile-time visibility, icons for 'protected' and 'private' entities appear within an enclosing box indicating a visibility constraint.
-For entities with 'protected' visibility, this enclosing box is colored in gray.
-'Private' entities are enclosed within a red box.
-The icons for 'public' entities have no such enclosing box.
-For example, a variable with 'private' visibility would be represented by an icon consisting of a dot enclosed within a red box.
+Icons for 'protected' and 'private' entities appear within an enclosing box indicating a compile-time visibility constraint.
+For entities with 'protected' visibility, the enclosing box is gray.
+'Private' entities are enclosed by a red box.
+The icons for 'public' entities have no enclosing box.
+For example, a variable with 'private' visibility is represented by an icon consisting of a dot enclosed by a red box.

-These additional decorators are combined when appropriate.
-For example, the icon corresponding to the 'private' declaration of a 'package' entity would be a square, as for any package entity, with a small 'S' added, all enclosed within a red box.
+These additional decorations are combined when appropriate.
+For example, the icon corresponding to the 'private' declaration of a 'package' entity would be a square, as for any package entity, with a small 'S' added, all enclosed by a red box.

-Language constructs are mapped to the categories in a language-specific manner.
+Language constructs are mapped to categories in a language-specific manner.
-For example, C++ namespaces and Ada packages correspond to the *package* category.
-C functions and Ada subprograms correspond to the *method* category, and so on.
-The *generic* category is a general category representing other language entities, but note that not all possible language constructs are mapped to categories and icons.
-(Note also that the *generic* category does not correspond to Ada generic units or C++ templates.)
+For example, C++ namespaces and Ada packages correspond to the *package* category and C functions and Ada subprograms correspond to the *method* category.
+The *generic* category is a general category representing other language entities, but not all possible language constructs are mapped to categories and icons.
+(Specifically, the *generic* category does not correspond to Ada generic units or C++ templates.)

-The names of the categories should not be interpreted literally in terms of language constructs because the categories are rather general, in order to limit the number used.
-The *variable* category includes both constants and variables in Ada, for example.
-Limiting the number of categories maintains a balance between presentation complexity and the need to support distinct programming languages.
+The names of the categories should not be interpreted literally as language constructs because the categories are meant to be general in order to limit the number of categories.
+For example, the *variable* category includes both constants and variables in Ada.
+Limiting the number of categories maintains a balance between presentation complexity and the need to support many different programming languages.

 Icons for a given entity may appear more than once within a view.
-For example, an Ada private type will have both a partial view in the visible part of the enclosing package as well as a full view in the private part of the package.
+For example, an Ada private type has both a partial view in the visible part of the enclosing package and a full view in the private part of the package.
-Two triangle icons will therefore appear for the two occurrences of the type name, one with the additional decorator indicating the 'private' compile-time visibility.
+A triangle icon will appear for each of the two occurrences of the type name, one with the additional decoration indicating 'private' visibility.

 .. index:: welcome dialog
 .. index:: windows; welcome dialog